 An accomplished photographer, Anthony has shot photos all over the world — but mostly in his native Kenya.
 Anthony joined Global Roots in 2012 and has since led supply and oversight trips all over Kenya.
 His main role, however, is to make sure that every dollar we wire to our partners is spent on target.
 Anthony once served as a photographer for the global NGO, Transparency International and he also spent 15 years managing safaris for CC Africa — one of the world’s top safari companies.

 Kyila-Program Director, Tibet

 Kyila is a blind Tibetan woman who has singlehandedly changed the way Tibetans regard sightless children.
 Sneaking out of her home as a child, Kyila showed that she can do whatever a sighted child can do — just in a different way.
 She learned braille as a teenager and was the first blind Tibetan to attempt a climb up Everest and to study abroad.
 We learned about Kyila’s dream to create a kindergarten for sightless Tibetan children and we funded her from the very beginning with a 45K cash grant.

 Janagha Jaheed-Country Director, Afghanistan

 Janagha Jaheed has been making dreams come true for Afghan children for more than 20 years.
 Credited with building more than 20 schools, “JJ” is one of the top humanitarians active in war-torn Afghanistan.
 We love working with JJ because he understands the importance of transparency and oversight.
-This year we are working closely with JJ to create a project in Faizabad that will support more than 150 street children.
+This year we are working closely with JJ to create a project in Faizabad that will support more than 150 orphaned children.

 Board of Directors: